rafaell22/ootr-tracking-map/README.md

 - Add "summary" of all acquired items (auto based on the items added to the locations) ~~- Optimize canvas rendering~~
 - Remove items from select/options after they are added to a location.
 Add them back when they are removed
+- Bug: when the user clicks the + button, then right click and then goes to add an item to another location, the item is added to the previous